fresheneesz/bip-efficient-bitcoin-vaults/bbv/bip-beforeblockverify.md

 Note that because OP_CHECKSEQUENCEVERIFY transactions are not added to mempools or propagated through the network until they become valid, there is no additional complexity that arises from interactions between OP_BBV and OP_CSV.

+### Receiver Finality

+Because spend-paths that call OP_BBV might expire in upcoming blocks, the receiver of a payment should ensure that they wait for at least 6 blocks before considering a payment complete if that payment's transaction would not be valid if included in a block that has any significant likelihood of being orphaned.
+Receivers that follow the standard 6-confirmation rule for all transactions don't need to change their behavior.
+However, receivers that regularly accept single-confirmation transactions as finalized must be made aware of this edge case.
+Software should clearly warn the user that a payment should not be considered complete without waiting for 6 confirmations with additional information they can access about why this is the case (to minimize the number of users that ignore this warning).

 ## Rationale

 This opcode allows a normal transaction from a bitcoin vault to take place in a single transaction, rather than in two transactions (like would be required by a bitcoin vault using [OP_CHECKTEMPLATEVERIFY](https://github.com/bitcoin/bips/blob/master/bip-0119.mediawiki)).
 This cuts the space-cost (and therefore necessary fees) of these transactions nearly in half.

 This is structured as a check-and-verify operation to prevent any need to run the script more than once.
 Were the opcode to push a value on the stack, a completely different code path could be executed across the block height boundary passed to the operation.
 If more operations that had boundary conditions were implemented, it could end up multiplying the number of times the script must be run, which both uses more computer resources and adds complexity to handling the transaction validation and mempool.

+The quieting period exists because a transaction with a spend path that expires within 6 blocks of when it was confirmed has a significantly higher likelihood of being accidentally reversed in a reorg, and consequently transactions that spend an output of a transaction like that may also be reversed in a reorg.
+The quieting period eliminates any possibility that 3rd parties are affected by any reorg edge cases.
+Thanks to Greg Maxwell [for suggesting this](https://www.reddit.com/r/Bitcoin/comments/3hl96a/is_there_a_reverse_of_the_nlocktime_op/cu8k1zp?utm_source=share&utm_medium=web2x&context=3).

 OP_BBV evaluates a height from the stack directly instead of using a method similar to OP_CHECKSEQUENCEVERIFY that requires adding transaction data (like nSequence).
 Peter Wuille [mentioned](https://bitcoin.stackexchange.com/a/45808/5254) that OP_CHECKSEQUENCEVERIFY constrains the nSequence which in turn actually constrains the relative locktime, rather than having OP_CSV constrain the relative locktime directly, and that this is done to provide a way to distinguish between an "outright invalid" transaction vs a temporarily invalid transaction.
 However, it should have been possible to define OP_CSV such that the script would always fully run, but OP_CSV would mark it as temporarily invalid if its check fails, similarly to the above.
 This way the script would never need to be rerun, as long as the state about when the transaction becomes valid is retained.